 Our Insight 2020 blog series will provide you with updates and news regarding the Maryland General Assembly and the 2020 Legislative Session.

-Be sure to follow our blog and our podcast in the coming weeks as we provide a deeper dive on key issues.
-For more information about how our team can help you achieve your government affairs goals for 2020, contact us or visit our web site.
+Follow our blog and our podcast in the coming weeks as we provide a deeper dive on key issues and updates from Annapolis.
+For more information about how our team can help you achieve your government affairs goals, contact us or visit our web site.